 Without proper guidance, your New York bankruptcy filing can be dismissed by the court.
 If that happens, you must wait a lengthy period of time before attempting to file again.
 Don’t take chances with your future or make decisions based solely on an attorney’s fees.
 Hire a Livonia and Rochester Chapter 7 bankruptcy attorney who will do things correctly from the start.
-I serve clients in Livingston, Monroe, Ontario, Steuben, Wyoming, Genesee, and Orleans counties, so contact me, Susan K. Duke, at Duke Law Firm, P.C., for all of your bankruptcy needs.
+I serve clients in Livingston, Monroe, Ontario, Steuben, Wyoming, Genesee, and Orleans counties, so contact me, Susan K. Duke, at Duke Law Firm, P.C., for all of your bankruptcy needs, including Tax Workouts.

 What is Chapter 7 Bankruptcy?